wendahere/GoGetter/Journal.md

 ### Thursday 17/12/2020

 Allen and Wen Da machined out the sandwich design together.
-At the same time, Allen took a wider angle bar from the workshop as well.Once the sandwich design is finished, they head back to the lab to test out the different solutions.
+At the same time, Allen took a wider angle bar from the workshop as well.
+Once the sandwich design was made, they head back to the lab to test out the different solutions.

-Wen Da also suggested
-Allen realised that his design for dispensing function had issues, the spring would push itself off.
-Wen Da and Allen brainstormed for solution and came up with a simple solution of adding laser cut acrylic.
+Wen Da also suggested to make the coil support with extended leg width entirely out of acrylic instead of having additional material assembled onto the existing parts.

+#### Solution 1 - Extending the leg width

+As a proof of concept, Allen used the a wider angle bar (where the leg width is 2 inches) and covered the existing coil support from the bottom.
+Then the motor was turned on to rotate the coil.
+This solution worked perfectly as the coil sat perfectly on the support whilst rotating, it did not skip or pushed itself of the support.

+In addition, there was two method this solution can be implemented, the first method is to refabricate a new coil support entirely with the 2 inch equal angle bar; the second method is to make extensions that can be assembled onto the existing coil support.

+**insert pics**

+#### Solution 2 - Sandwich design

+This was the only solution that did not work.
+Despite having the extra angle bar on top to press down on the rotating coil, the coil still mangaged to get skip and push itself of the support.
+Moreover, we found out that, near the end of the coil, the top angle bar was not even doing its intended work which was to press down on the coil.

+**insert pics**

+#### Solution 3 - Making the coil support from acrylic

+To make the coil support, we laser cut 2mm acrylic, where the each leg width was 2 inches wide.
+After which, the acrylic was bent into the proper shape with the help of an acrylic bender.
+Although the coil was very stable while it rotated on this design, the acrylic was not stiff enough to support the coil and its own weight, causing it to sag down.
+The sagging was undesired, because overtime the acrylic will eventually yield due to fatigue and break.

+**insert pics**

+**Conclusion**
+After looking at the results of all three solutions, we decided that to go with solution 1, which was to extend the leg width of the angle bar.
+And the method used to do it was to laser cut 2mm thick acrylic extensions that are 2 inches wide, and assemble them onto the current coil supports.
+This method is much easier and faster to fabricate, any modifications can also be made easier, and testing can be done earlier.

 Reynard worked on his SQL.
 He currently as 1 query to add up all the collection of tier prizes.